AlessandroMinoccheri/UserPermissions/README.md

 In cakephp 2.x you need to enable the plugin your app/Config/bootstrap.php file:
 ```
-CakePlugin::load('UserPermissions');
+Plugin::load('UserPermissions');
 ```

+In composer file you can edit autoload in this way:

+"autoload": {
+    "psr-4": {
+        "App\\": "src",
+        "UserPermissions\\": "./plugins/UserPermissions/src"
+    }
+},
+But if you don't want to use composer you can load plugin in this way:

+Plugin::load('UserPermissions', ['autoload' => true]);
-If you already using CakePlugin::loadAll();, then this is not necessary.
+If you are already using Plugin::loadAll();, then this is not necessary.

 ---